 In the same pre-trial investigation of the rubble case, some of the real estate assets and transport vehicles of FPM were also arrested, but this arrest does not restrict the use of these assets in operations.
-As disclosed under the royalty-related investigation and claim above, a court in Ukraine arrested on 6 February 2023 the bank accounts of

-FPM.
-Following a motion to change the scope of the arrest filed by FPM, the court on 8 February 2023 and on 16 February 2023 added exceptions to the original court order to arrest the bank accounts of FPM in order to allow FPM to make payments for salaries, local taxes, social security charges, payments for utilities as well as payments to state and municipal companies.
+As disclosed under the royalty-related investigation and claim above, a court in Ukraine arrested on 6 February 2023 the bank accounts of FPM.
+Following a motion to change the scope of the arrest filed by FPM, the court on 8 February 2023 and on 16 February 2023 added exceptions to the original court order to arrest the bank accounts of FPM in order to allow FPM to make payments for salaries, local taxes, social security charges, payments but in respect of the investigations on the use of waste products.
+FPM has filed again a motion to thange the scope of the arrest to allow certain payments to state and municipal companies.
 On 5 March 2024, the same bank accounts were again arrested by another governmental body, the National Police of Ukraine, but in respect of the investigations on the use of waste products.
 FPM has filed again a motion to the court to change the scope of the arrest to allow certain payments to be made from these arrested bank accounts.
-As at the date of the approval of these interim condensed consolidated financial statements, FPM's operations is not materially impacted as FPM can take advantage of a number of exemptions in the court order for the payments for salaries, local taxes, social security charges, payments for utilities as well as payments to state and municipal companies.
-The court of appeal hearings scheduled for 16 April 2024 and 14 May 2024 did not take place.
-A hearing scheduled for 8 July 2024, the court of appeal rejected the anceal of FPM.
+As at the date of the approval of these interim condensed consolidated financial statements, FPM's operations is not materially impacted as FPM can take advantage of a number of exemptions in the court order for the payments for salaries, local taxes, social security charges, payments to state and municipal companies.
+The court of appeal hearings scheduled for 16 April 2024, the court of appeal rejected the appeal of FPM.

 On 29 April 2024, a court placed a restriction on the sale of the mining license of FPM.
 This restriction does not affect the use of the mining licence and FPM continues its mining operations as planned.
-FPM has filled an appeal against this restriction.
+FPM has filed an appeal against this restriction.